Police: Hernandez cited Bible passage John 3:16 in suicide

 The report, from a state police detective assigned to Worcester County District Attorney Joseph Early Jr.’s office, said a correction officer found Hernandez around 3 a.m.

-Correction officers found that cardboard had been shoved into the tracks of Hernandez’s cell door to prevent the door from opening.
-Hernandez also had put shampoo on the floor to make it slippery, the report states.
+Correction officers found that cardboard had been shoved into the tracks of Hernandez’s prison cell door to prevent the door from opening.
+Hernandez also had put a large amount of shampoo on the floor to make it slippery, the report states.

 State police said Hernandez’s right middle finger had a fresh cut and there was blood on adjacent fingers.
 Besides the “John 3:16” written on his forehead, there also appeared to be a large circular blood mark on each of his feet.